Montana-Media-Arts/webDesignFall2024/_docs/topic-09/09-exploring/05-page.md

 <div class="divider-heading"></div>

-For example: to specify a color of full red in either system, we set the first number to 255, and the other two to 0.
-Likewise, to specify a color of full green or full blue, use a value of 255 for the color in question, and 0 for the others:
+For example, to specify a color of full red in either system, we set the first number to 255 and the other two to 0.
+Likewise, to specify a color of full green or full blue, use a value of 255 for the color in question and 0 for the others:

 - Name: red;
 - RGB: rgb(255, 0, 0);